David-Araripe/UniProtMapper/README.md

 >>> Fetched: 1 / 1
 ```

 Custom returned fields can be retrieved by passing a list of fields to the `fields` parameter.
-These fields need to be within `UniProtRetriever.fields_table["Returned Field"]` and will be returned with columns named as their respective `Legacy Returned Field`.
+These fields need to be within `UniProtRetriever.fields_table["Returned Field"]` and will be returned with columns named as their respective `Label`.

 The object already has a list of default fields under `self.default_fields`, but these are ignored if the parameter `fields` is passed.